Grant awardees

 2022 James E. Cook Nature’s Classroom Grant

 Rianne Kravitz, educator at Developing Virtue Secondary School, a private Buddhist boarding school in Ukiah, California is the first recipient of the new James E. Cook Nature’s Classroom Grant.
-The school’s plan to introduce teens to nature exemplifies WNPA’s mission to make young people aware of our national treasures, so that they will want to protect them for future generations.
+The school’s plan to introduce teens to nature exemplifies WNP’s mission to make young people aware of our national treasures, so that they will want to protect them for future generations.

 A group of eight girls who have never gone camping will visit Pinnacles National Park.
 They will spend two days working with park rangers and the Ventana Wildlife Society helping researchers monitor the endangered California condor.
 They plan to maintain the birds’ natural habitat and identify challenges to condor survival.